mcornejo/slk-painpills/2.solution-dwh/README.md

 - `/drug_name/transaction_year/transaction_month/transaction_day`: Useful for high-intense access where the ingestion information is not needed (lost) but transaction information is important.

-Due to the nature of Pain Pills Dataset and the queries we would most likely want to do on it in real-life, the best partitioning would be `/drug_name/transaction_year/transaction_month/transaction_day`  and discarding the information of ingestion.
+Due to the nature of Pain Pills Dataset and the queries we would most likely want to do on it in real-life, the best partitioning would be `/drug_name/transaction_year/transaction_month/transaction_day` discarding the information of ingestion.
 This allows a user to easily query the data using the drug name as a primary filter, and it permits asking for the details of the transactions per day.

 ### Discussion
 The partitioning is an important topic to discuss within the team and business/analysts/data scientists